 Biography of Sigourney Weaver

 The future actress was born in New York in October 1949.
-At birth, she was named Susan.
-She changed her name voluntarily as a teenager, at the age of 14, naming herself after one of the characters in F. Scott Fitzgerald's "The Great Gatsby."Her father, Sylvester Weaver, was a media manager and one of the founders of the NBC television network, who invented the talk show format.
-Back in the fifties, he launched the shows Today, Tonight, Home on air—programs that became long-running on American television.
+Born Susan, she chose to change her name at 14, taking it from a character in F. Scott Fitzgerald's "The Great Gatsby."Her father, Sylvester Weaver, was a media manager and one of the founders of the NBC television network, who invented the talk show format.
+In the fifties, he launched Today, Tonight, and Home—shows that became American television staples.

 The family lived in Manhattan and led a fairly affluent life.
 Susan and her brother had everything—maids and governesses, private school education.
 However, the girl did not escape insecurities.
-By the age of 11, she was 5.9 feet all and considered herself unattractive.
+By age 11, she was already 5'9" and considered herself unattractive.

 In 1971, Sigourney enrolled in the Yale School of Drama.
 Her classmate was Meryl Streep.
 Here, she gained experience performing on stage.